-Index Terms-Distributed Programming, Parallel Systems, Performance, Programming Paradigms. 🌢 field is seeing an exponential increase in the size of the data deluge.
+THERE is increasing interest in approaches to data ▲ analysis in scientific computing as essentially every field is seeing an exponential increase in the size of the data deluge.
 The data sizes imply that parallelism is essential to process the information in a timely fashion.
-This is generating justified interest in new runtimes and programming models that unlike traditional parallel models such as MPI, directly address the data-specific issues.
-Experience has shown that at least the initial (and often most time consuming) parts of data analysis are naturally data parallel and the processing can be made independent with perhaps some collective (reduction) operation.
+This is generating justified interest in new runtimes and programming models that, unlike traditional parallel models (such as MPI), directly address the data-specific issues.
+Experience has shown that the initial (and often most time consuming) parts of data analysis are naturally data parallel and the processing can be made independent with perhaps some collective (reduction) operation.
 This structure has motivated the important MapReduce [1] paradigm and many follow-on extensions.
-Here we examine three technologies (Microsoft Dryad/DryadLINQ [2][3], Apache Hadoop [4] and MPI) on two different bioinformatics applications (EST [5][6] and Alu clustering [7][8]).
+Here we examine two technologies (Microsoft Dryad/DryadLINQ [2][3] and Apache Hadoop [4]) on two different bioinformatics applications (EST [5][6] and Alu clustering [7][8]) and for the later we also present details of an MPI implementation as well.
 Dryad is an implementation of extended MapReduce from Microsoft.
 All the applications are (as is often so in Biology) "doubly data parallel" (or "all pairs" [9]) as the basic computational unit is replicated over all pairs of data items from the same (in our cases) or different datasets.
 In the EST example, each parallel task executes the CAP3 program on an input data file independently of others and there is no "reduction" or "aggregation" necessary at the end of the computation.
-On the otherhand, in the Alu case, a global aggregation is necessary at the end of the independent computations to produce the resulting dissimilarity matrix.
-In this paper we evaluate the different technologies showing that they
+On the other hand, in the Alu case, a global aggregation is necessary at the end of the independent computations to produce the resulting dissimilarity matrix.
+In this paper, we evaluate different technologies showing that they give comparable performance despite their different programming models.